pubnub/pubnub-mcp-server/resources/sdk_docs/ruby_presence.md

 ```

 Parameters:
-- channels (String, Symbol) — Channel(s) to return occupancy for.
-If omitted, returns global here_now across all channels.
+- channels (String, Symbol): Channel(s) to return occupancy for.
+If omitted, performs global here_now.
-- channel_groups (String, Symbol) — Channel group(s) to return occupancy for.
+- channel_groups (String, Symbol): Channel group(s) to return occupancy for.
 Wildcards not supported.
-- limit (Integer, default 1000) — Max occupants per channel.
-Range 0–1000.
+- limit (Integer, default 1000): 0–1000 max occupants per channel.
 Use 0 for counts only (no UUID details).
-- offset (Integer, default 0) — Zero-based starting index for pagination.
-Must be >= 0, requires limit > 0.
-Included only when offset > 0.
+- offset (Integer, default 0): Zero-based start index for pagination.
+Must be >= 0 and requires limit > 0.
+Included in request only when > 0.
-- http_sync (Boolean, default false) — Async returns a future; call value to get Envelope.
-If true, returns array of Envelope(s); sync methods return Envelope.
+- http_sync (Boolean, default false): Async by default (returns future; call value to block and retrieve Envelope).
+If true, returns array of Envelopes (or single Envelope for sync methods).
-- callback (Lambda) — Called for each Envelope.
-For async, call value on future to get Envelope (blocks until available).
+- callback (Lambda): Invoked per envelope.
+For async, call future.value to get Envelope.

 ### Sample code